-1. It first generates the public parameters needed for the protocol.

-- 2. It builds index \mathcal{I} for the set $\mathbb{W} = \{\omega_1, \omega_2, ..., \omega_N\}$ using Cuckoo hashing.
-Without loss of generality, we assume that \mathbb{W} is composed of the list of distinct words in \mathcal{F} sorted in a lexicographic order. - 3.
-Setup authenticates index \mathcal{I} with Merkle tree TW where each leaf is mapped to a bucket in \mathcal{I} . - 4.
-Setup builds Merkle tree TF to identify which files exactly contain the keywords.
+- 1) It first generates the public parameters of the protocol. - It builds index I for the set W = {ω1, ω2, ..., ω_N} using Cuckoo hashing.
+Without loss of generality, we assume that W is composed of the list of distinct words in F sorted in a lexicographic order. - 3) Setup authenticates index \mathcal{I} with Merkle tree TW where each leaf is mapped to a bucket in \mathcal{I} .
+We denote σ_W the root of TW. - 4) Setup builds Merkle tree TF, with root σ_F , to identify which files exactly contain the keywords.